Flyways Birding

 Photography options – Fantastic

 Pura Vida!
 This phrase is used by everyone in Costa Rica, it means “pure life” but is used for just about anything, hello, goodbye, yes and everything in between.
 This is the essence of this beautiful country, friendly, inviting and will leave you feeling full of life.
-This tour was specially designed to give first time visitors to Costa Rica the full Costa Rica birding and nature experience.

-With over 930 species of birds recorded Costa Rica is one of the most diverse countries in terms of bird species per square mile in the World.
+With over 930 species of birds recorded, Costa Rica is one of the most diverse countries in terms of bird species per square mile in the World.
 Four of these species are endemic to Costa Rica, and more than one hundred regional endemic species are shared with the neighboring countries.

 Our tour will focus on birds but we will also spend time to admire all diversity, mammals, reptiles, butterflies, insects, some botany and more.
-This is not a hardcore dash to try and see as many species as possible, we will take the time
+This is not a hardcore dash to try and see as many species as possible, we will take the time to enjoy the birds, wildlife and beautiful scenery Costa Rica has to offer.

 Click for our Full Program

-Day 1 – January 20th 2024
+Day 1 – January 11 2026

 Arrive to Juan Santamaria International Airport, welcome and transfer to Hotel